tresoldi/dafsa/DESIGN.md

 | README | Rewritten for the structure family; dead Travis badge removed; Zenodo DOI and citation kept; explicit 1.0 → 2.0 note |
 | `manuscript/`, `paper.json` | **Untouched.** They remain the record of the 1.0 JOSS paper.
 2.0 is documented in the changelog and docs, and gets a new Zenodo version DOI on release |

+Decisions taken while implementing the above, recorded because they are worth reversing deliberately rather than by accident:

+- **`requirements.txt` deleted.** PEP 621 `dependencies` is now the single source, and a duplicate list drifts.
+Note that closed issue #4 explicitly asked for that file; the request it was serving — an explicit, discoverable dependency list — is met by `pyproject.toml` and `pip install -e ".[dev]"`.
+- **`mkdocs` pinned to `<2`, `mkdocs-material` to `<10`.** MkDocs 2.0 removes the plugin
+  system outright, which breaks both `mkdocs-material` and `mkdocstrings` with no migration path.
+Defensive, not permanent — revisit once that settles.
+- **Doctests run in CI.** `--doctest-modules` over `src/`, so the examples in the docstrings are executed rather than merely plausible.
+- **Tests ship in the sdist** (`recursive-include tests *.py`), so downstream packagers can run them at build time.

+**One operational constraint worth knowing.** The credentials available to automated sessions in this repository lack GitHub's `workflow` scope, so `.github/workflows/*` cannot be created, modified, or deleted by a pushed commit — the push is rejected outright, and the GitHub contents API returns 404 for the same reason.
+Workflow changes have to be made by a human, or by a token that carries the scope.
+A corollary that has already bitten once: a workflow file whose name is not exactly `*.yml` or `*.yaml` is silently ignored by Actions rather than reported as an error, so a typo in the filename disables the workflow with no signal.

 ---

 ## 11. Testing strategy